manocodes/google-cloud-experiments/docs/gcp_pca_exam_tips.md

 *   **The "Correct" Pattern (External/Multi-Cloud)**: Use **Workload Identity Federation**.
     *   *Scenario:* AWS EC2, Azure VM, or GitHub Actions needs to access BigQuery.
     *   *Action:* Configure a Workload Identity Pool.
 Exchange the AWS/Azure token for a short-lived Google token. **No JSON keys involved.**
+132.    *   **Exam Tip**: If you see "Download JSON key" as an option, it is 99% likely WRONG.
+Look for "Workload Identity Federation".

 ### Debugging Access Issues
 *   **"Works on my machine, fails in prod"**: This is almost always an **ADC Identity Mismatch**.